JAʿFAR AL-ṢĀDEQ

 JAʿFAR AL-ṢĀDEQ, ABU ʿABD-ALLĀH, the sixth imam of the Imami Shiʿites.
 He was the eldest son of Imam Moḥammad al-Bāqer (q.v.) and, on the side of his mother, Omm Farwa, a descendent of Abu Bakr by four generations (Ṭabari, III/IV, p.
 2509; Yaʿqubi, II, p.
 458; Ebn Qotayba, p.
 215).
 He spent most of his life in Medina, where he built up a circle of followers primarily as a theologian, Ḥadith transmitter, and jurist (faqih).

 i.
-Life
+Life.

 ii.
 Teachings

 iv.
-And Esoteric sciences
+Esoteric Sciences.

 vi.
-And Shiʿite jurisprudence (See SHIʿISM.
-Forthcoming, online.)
+Shiʿite Jurisprudence (See SHIʿISM.
+Forthcoming.)

 (Multiple Authors)